Uncategorized

 “Let me assure you, caller, there’s no reason to feel foolish.
 Obviously whatever happened is still haunting you.
 Maybe it’s time to let it go.
 Whenever you feel comfortable, I’m here to listen.”

-“Ok .. here goes nothing.
+“Ok, here goes nothing.
 You see, I was born deformed.
-Growing up in a small Midwest town, I was teased mercilessly, especially by the other boys.”
+Growing up in a small town in the Midwest, I was teased mercilessly, especially by the other boys.”

 “I can see how painful that must have been for you.
 Please continue.”

 “Caller, I can only imagine your pain.
-May I ask .. have you called in before?
-There’s something familiar about your plight.
+May I ask, have you called in before?
+There’s something familiar about your voice.
 Please, go on.”

 “What did you just call me?”